 SOURCES AND RESOURCES

 Documentation of information and photographs are available upon request.

-The eight young men who comprised The Three Chuckles and Cirino & The Bowties, were all from Brooklyn, New York.
+The Brooklyn music boys were the eight young men who comprised The Three Chuckles and Cirino & The Bowties.
 Some of them had been friends since childhood playing sandlot baseball.
 Some met in local bowling alleys, a venue of their day for playing live music dates.
 It wasn’t until Alan Freed, a Cleveland, Ohio based Disc Jockey turned music promoter, came to New York City that a concert style venue became available for these up-and-coming music groups he described as singing, ‘Rock’n’Roll’.